Gingertonic/fpsb-trial/README.md

 ## Once upon a time...

-...Okay so it's very small at the moment but our story begins here and we'd love you to continue it!
+...Okay so it's very small at the moment but our [story begins here](https://<branch>--61c08e2a6b3b4d003ade4a12.chromatic.com) and we'd love you to continue it!
 This initial version has been put together in a Covid-19-induced stupor so be on the look out for bugs and, more excitingly, note down your ideas for new components by opening up [new issues](https://github.com/getfutureproof-projects/fpsb/issues/new) on the repo.

 ## Installation
 `yarn add @getfutureproof/fpsb` or \
 `npm i @getfutureproof/fpsb`

+## View Storybook
+The latest Storybook can be viewed [here](https://main--61c08e2a6b3b4d003ade4a12.chromatic.com).
+This has extended documentation and examples on using components in the fpsb library.

 ## Using styles